shwcl/main-repository/projects/Fullstack-ecommerce-app_Angular_and_Springboot/readme.txt

-This is a test project that was built using Angular, Bootstrap and Java/Springboot (with JBDC template for database connectivity).
-It is being upgraded to be accessible on a hosting platform where a demo can be provided.
+This project was built to help improve and expand coding skills.
+It was built using Angular and Java/Springboot (with JBDC template for database connectivity).
+It is pending review and will be updated as needed.